-Fees :-Day, £2 5s.
-Evening, £1[15s.
+Fees :--Day, £2 5s.
+Evening, £1 15s.

 SYLLABUS.-This course will deal with some of the more important features of the law relating to labour in the United States, France, Germany, Italy and Russia.
-The topics dealt with will include the constitutional aspects of industrial legislation in U.S.A. and the National Labor Relations Act; the new German labour law of 1934 and its modifications; the Italian Law of Trade Unions and the Fascist Labour Charter; the French code du travail; the Russian Labour Code.
+The topics dealt with will include the constitutional aspects of industrial legislation in U.S.A.; the new German labour law of 1934; the Italian Law of Trade Unions and the Fascist Labour Charter; the French code du travail; the Russian Labour Code.
 International action concerning labour legislation.
 The I.L.O.